Updated: Jun 18

 8. Please describe what a typical service and/or meeting looks like in your church.

-We found this statement on the church website on their About Us page:
+We also found this statement on the church website on their About Us page:

 “We believe that the only true basis of Christian fellowship is His agape love.
 We believe worship of God should be spiritual.
 Therefore, we remain flexible and yielded to the leading of the Holy Spirit to direct our worship.
 We believe worship of God should be inspirational.
 Therefore, we give great place to music in our worship.
 We believe worship of God should be intelligent.
 Therefore, our services are designed with great emphasis upon the teaching of the Word of God that He might instruct us how He should be worshiped.
 We believe worship of God should be fruitful.
 Therefore, we look for His love in our lives as the supreme manifestation that we have truly been worshiping Him.
 Please come and join us for our Sunday morning service at 10AM.”